|

 (b) SunPass Mini Sticker approximately $5 plus tax and permanently attaches to windshields.
 It cannot be used on motorcycles.

+Where can I buy one?
 You can buy one online or at over 3000 retail locations throughout Florida.
 Retailers such as Publix Super Markets, CVS Pharmacy Stores, Walgreens, Amscot Financial branches and AAA South Offices in Florida.
 They can also be purchased at Navarro Pharmacies and Sedano’s Supermarkets in Broward and Miami-Dade Counties.
 Transponders are also available at all Turnpike service plazas, Turnpike gas stations and SunPass Service Centers.

+How do I activate it?
 Put a minimum of $10 into your prepaid account, activate online, phone 1-888-TOLL-FLA (1-888-865-5352), at a SunPass Payment Center or a SunPass Service Center.

+Why should I have one?
 You are not obligated to buy one but it will save you time and money.
 You save about 25% on tolls and won’t have to stop at the cash lanes.

+Where does SunPass work?
 SunPass can be used on all Florida toll roads and nearly all bridges.
 If you sign up for Easy Pay and link a credit or debit card to your SunPass, you can use it to pay parking fees at Tampa, Miami, Fort Lauderdale-Hollywood, Orlando and Palm Beach airports.

+What if I go through a SunPass Lane by Mistake?
 If you do this, a picture of your licence plate will be taken, and you’ll receive a notice about the unpaid toll.

 More about Toll-by-Plate